Charlotte Henry Study Grant

 Essential criteria

-1. Describe what you will use the grant used for (its purpose) and how it will make a positive tangible impact on one or more Australian public libraries (give specific examples)
+1. Describe what you will use the grant for (its purpose) and how it will make a positive tangible impact on one or more Australian public libraries (give specific examples)

 2. Briefly summarise your plans for achieving the purpose of the grant

-3. Summarise how you will use the grant funds*
+3. Summarise how you will use the grant funds* to achieve the purpose of the Charlotte Henry Study Grant

 4. Demonstrate your current connections to public libraries